theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/snowflake.md

 #### Stage name
 Select a Snowflake Stage.
-Note that only "internal" stages are supported. <!--please check if "supported" a good term in this case-->
+Note that only Snowflake managed data stages are displayed. <!--please check if "supported" a good term in this case-->

 #### Warehouse
 Select a Snowflake Data Warehouse.